lmc297/BTyper/README.md

 * **-p False**

 We only want to perform virulence typing, so we are setting *panC* clade typing to False

+* **-a False**
+We only want to perform virulence typing, so we are setting antimicrobial resistance gene detection to False.

 * **-v_db nuc**